penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 ### Fields in the conversational agent trigger

-- **Agent URL**: All communication with a Logic Apps conversational agent happens through this **Agent URL**, which maps directly to the A2A specification's serviceEndpoint.
+- **Agent URL**: All communication with an Azure Logic Apps conversational agent happens through this **Agent URL**, which maps directly to the A2A specification's serviceEndpoint.
 This URL serves as the entry point for all A2A-compliant API calls, such as message/send, tasks/get, and message/stream.
 - **Agent API key**: The API key (also referred to as the developer key) must be included in the X-API-Key header for any communication with the agent.
 - **Name**: User provided name for the agent.
 Shows up in the `name` property of the Agent Card (explained in next section).
 - **Description**: User provided description for the agent.
 Shows up in the `description` property of the Agent Card (explained in next section).